Skip to main content

 tip

-• After calibrating the height of multi-Z-axis machines, perform a leveling and recalibrate the height (recommended)
+• After multi-Z-axis machines complete the height calibration, perform a leveling operation and recalibrate the height (recommended)

-• Check the heated bed for debris and nozzle cleanliness before calibration
+• Check that the heatbed is free of debris and the nozzle is clean before calibration

-• Enter the following command in the web console
+• Enter the following command in the web interface console

 PROBE_EDDY_CURRENT_CALIBRATE_AUTO CHIP=fly_eddy_probe

-• At this time, the printer will move to the center position and a dialog box will pop up
+• At this point, the printer will move to the center position and a dialog box will pop up

-• After executing this command, the Z height displayed by Klipper is not important, you just need to adjust the nozzle height to an appropriate height
+• The Z height displayed by Klipper after executing this command doesn't matter, you only need to adjust the nozzle height to the appropriate height

-• Follow the prompts in the Klipper UI, gradually lower the nozzle until it touches the paper placed on the print bed.
-Ensure that the paper can move smoothly under appropriate pressure, while feeling slight friction.
+• Follow the prompts on the klipper UI to gradually lower the nozzle until it touches the paper placed on the print bed.
+Ensure the paper can move smoothly under appropriate pressure while feeling slight friction.

-• Note that during this process, avoid applying excessive pressure or damaging the print bed with the nozzle.
+• Note that during this process, avoid applying excessive pressure or damage to the print bed with the nozzle.

-• After calibration is completed, click the SAVE_CONFIG & Restart button in the upper right corner of the web page.
-After clicking, the configuration will be saved and Klipper will restart
+• After calibration is complete, click the SAVE_CONFIG & Restart button in the upper right corner of the web interface, which will save the configuration and restart klipper

 Temperature Compensation